RhysLlThomas/rhysllthomas.github.io/_pages/about.md

   - /about.html
 ---

-I am a Health Economist completing a Ph.D. at the University of Southampton.
+I am an Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford.
+My research focuses on topics in Health Economics.
 My speciality is in applying econometric methods to health-related research questions.
-I have a particular interest in health-related inequality and public policy, however, my job market paper has more of a behavioural focus.
+I teach Microeconomics related subjects to undergraduate students at the University of Oxford.

-Before starting my Ph.D. studies, I obtained a BSc. and MSc. in Economics both also at the University of Southampton.
-Between November 2018 and April 2019 I was on a secondment at the Department for Education (UK), where I spent some time researching school exclusions and factors associated with disadvantaged pupil performance.
+I graduated with a Bachelor’s degree in Economics from the University of Southampton in 2016.
+Subsequently, I studied for an MSc. and a Ph.D. in Economics, also at the University of Southampton, which were both funded through an ESRC DTC 1+3 Research Studentship.
+During my Ph.D. studies I was on a secondment at the Department for Education (UK), where I spent some time researching school exclusions and factors associated with disadvantaged pupil performance.

-**Supervisors:** Dr Emmanouil Mentzakis & Dr. Thomas Gall
+**PhD Supervisors:** Dr Emmanouil Mentzakis & Dr. Thomas Gall

 **Primary Research Fields:** Health and Public Economics

-**Contact:** R.L.Thomas@soton.ac.uk
+**Contact:** Rhys.Thomas@seh.ox.ac.uk

 ***

 ## News and Updates
-On the 16th of September, I will be presenting my paper *"The direct and spillover effects of a diabetes diagnosis on behaviour (joint with Emmanouil Mentzakis)"* at the [PhD-EVS Seminar Series](https://sites.google.com/view/phd-evs2020/upcoming-presentations?authuser=0).
+This month I started my new position of Early Career Teaching and Research Fellow in Economics at St Edmund Hall, University of Oxford.